 8. The Winter Gardens

 The Winter Gardens Opera House in Blackpool is one of the most iconic and beloved venues in the UK.
 First opening its doors in 1878, the Opera House has hosted some of the biggest names in music, theatre, and dance over the years.

-The Winter Gardens is home to a variety of shows and events, ranging from musicals and opera to comedy and dance.
+The Winter Gardens and its Victorian architecture is home to a variety of shows and events, ranging from musicals and opera to comedy and dance.
 What’s more, the venue also hosts a number of special events throughout the year, such as the famed Blackpool Illuminations.

-Today, it remains one of the most popular tourist destinations in Blackpool, thanks to its stunning architecture and fascinating history.
+Today, it remains one of the most popular tourist destinations and one of the top things to do in Blackpool for free, thanks to its stunning architecture and fascinating history.

-The Opera House is located in the heart of Blackpool’s promenade, making it impossible to miss.
+The Winter Gardens is located in the heart of Blackpool’s promenade, making it impossible to miss.
 It’s a true sight to behold, with its retro-ornate exterior and beautiful interior.

 How To Get Here: 97 Church St, Blackpool FY1 1HL

 If you’re looking for an exciting day out, look no further than Sandcastle Waterpark in Blackpool located at South Beach.